 - Single-feature inkjet printers are easier to use, cheaper, smaller, and lighter, making them easier to fit in a small space or to use for mobile printing.

-- Multifunction printers may be more expensive, but the addition of a dedicated scanning bed brings up their usefulness.
+- Multifunction printers may be more expensive, but the addition of a dedicated scanning bed helps their usefulness.

 Differences Between All-in-One and Single-Function Printers